WireGuard Peer Discovery

 See discovery service to learn more about the external service.

-The Kubernetes-based system utilises annotations on Kubernetes Nodes which describe each node’s public key and local addresses.
+The Kubernetes-based system utilizes annotations on Kubernetes Nodes which describe each node’s public key and local addresses.

 NAT, Multiple Routes, Multiple IPs